Enumeration of labelled 4-regular planar graphs II: asymptotics: Equations for 3-connected 4-regular maps

-We now derive an effective upper-bound for $d$.
-As $P_{T_1}$ can be obtained as a factor of the resultant of $Q_1$ and $Q_2$ with respect to $q$, its degree in $v$ is at most $160$.
-Indeed, consider the associated Sylvester matrix of size 32.
+We now derive an effective upper bound for $d$.
+The resultant $R(T_1,u,v)$ can be seen as the determinant of the {Sylvester matrix} associated with the system \eqref{sys:eval_interp}.
+This matrix has size 32, the sum of the degrees of $q$ in $Q_1$ and $Q_2$.
 By construction, the coefficients in the first 16 columns are polynomials in $\mathbb{Z}[u,v]$, each of degree at most 10 in $v$, while in the rest of the columns they are polynomials in $\mathbb{Z}[T_1,u]$.
-Every monomial of the resultant is hence a product of 32 bivariate polynomials, exactly 16 of which contain a term in $v$ and of degree at most 10.
+Each monomial of $R$ is hence a product of 32 bivariate polynomials, exactly 16 of which contain a term in $v$ and of degree at most 10.
+Thus as a factor of $R$, $P_{T_1}$ has degree at most $160$ in $v$.

-We evaluate on 161 points and then interpolate to recover the resultant of $Q_1$ and $Q_2$ and compute its unique combinatorial factor $P_{T_1}$.
-After evaluation and interpolation with these many values \footnote{ The algorithms for $T_1$ and $T_2$ take respectively around 14 and 13 hours in \texttt{Maple 2018} on a personal computer (8Go DDR4 RAM, Intel (R) Core (TM) i57260U CPU $@$ 2.20GHz$\times$4), by using the libary \texttt{CurveFitting} and the function \texttt{PolynomialInterpolation}.
-Both are included in the accompanying \texttt{Maple} sessions. }, we obtain $P_{T_1}$, which has degree 8 in $T_1$, 16 in $u$ and 8 in $v$
+After proceeding by evaluation and interpolation for $v = 1, 2,\ldots, 161$, checking at every step that the leading coefficient in $q$ of $Q_1(u,v,q)$ is not divisible by $v-k$, we obtain $P_{T_1}$.
+It is monic and has degree 8 in $T_1$, 16 in $u$ and 8 in $v$, as follows:

 where the $t_{i,1}(u,v)$ are polynomials in $u$ and $v$ given in Appendix \ref{app:min-pol-T1T2}.

 \paragraph{Evaluation and interpolation for $P_{T_2}$.}